f1337/linux-mint-dev-box/README.md

 ```

-## Don't Install Chrome
+## Install Chrome

 **UPDATE:** Chrome has a habit of pushing Xorg to 100% CPU usage with certain graphics cards, apparently especially in 64-bit environments.
-I have switched to Firefox for the time being.
+However, it is the only Linux browser supported by Netflix and Amazon Prime Video.

 Download the latest 64-bit .deb package from from https://www.google.com/chrome/browser.